 If you enjoyed my Lending Works review and want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.

-Disclaimers: I’m not paid to write this Lending Works review nor am I employed by any of the companies I write about.
-In most cases, I have invested or continue to invest my own money in these companies.
-The sign-up links on this website are referral links.
-When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
+Disclaimers: I am not paid to write my reviews and I’m not employed by any of the companies I write about.
+In most cases, I have invested or continue to invest my own money through these companies.
+In order to keep the website financially viable, the sign-up links on this website are referral links and I do accept advertising in the form of banner ads.
+This advertising in no way influences my reviews and opinions.
+When you sign up for an account through my website, in some cases I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
-You can read more about my referral links here.
+You can read more about my referral links and banner advertising here.